-Explain what the activity is, when will it be scheduled to be delivered and will it require Learning, Practice and/or Assessment.
+Explain the activity, when it will be scheduled to be delivered, and whether it will require Learning, Practice and/or Assessment.

 2 Add Outcomes – Identify the outcomes that the activity will cover – these are directly linked to the outcomes assessment plan.